ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 ## How to configure the layout of the "Powered by CKEditor" logo?

 For open source, free users, the "Powered by CKEditor" whaite-label will always be displayed.
-There is, however, some degree of control that lets you customize the appearance of the watermark, namely the location.
+There is, however, some degree of control over the watermark.

+The following properties can be configured:

+* position (the default is inside the container; it can be also displayed over the edge)
+* logo offset
+* alignment: left or right

 <!-- Explain once it's ready. -->